nguyentoann/FStudyMate/README.md

 ## Database Setup

-1. Create a MySQL database named `vinmultiplechoice`
+1. Create a MySQL database named `fstudymate`
 2. The application will create the necessary tables on first run

 ## Backend Setup (Spring Boot)